Manifold Learning by Mixture Models of VAEs for Inverse Problems: Conclusions

-This material is based upon work supported by the Air Force Office of Scientific Research under award number FA8655-20-1-7027.
+\acks{This material is based upon work supported by the Air Force Office of Scientific Research under award numbers FA8655-20-1-7027 and FA8655-23-1-7083.
+We acknowledge the support of Fondazione Compagnia di San Paolo.
 Co-funded by the European Union (ERC, SAMPDE, 101041040).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 GSA, MS and SS are members of the ``Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni'', of the ``Istituto Nazionale di Alta Matematica''.
-JH acknowledges funding by the German Research Foundation (DFG) within the project STE 571/16-1.
+The research of GSA, MS and SS was supported in part by the MUR Excellence Department Project awarded to the Department of Mathematics, University of Genoa, CUP D33C23001110001.
+JH acknowledges funding by the German Research Foundation (DFG) within the project STE 571/16-1 and by the EPSRC programme grant ``The Mathematics of Deep Learning'' with reference EP/V026259/1.}